-Currently, there are hundreds of recipes for various marinades which are divided into two major categories – the ones used in preparing meat, poultry and game before cooking, and the ones used with fish, vegetables and mushrooms.
+Currently, there are hundreds of recipes for various marinades which are divided into two major categories – the ones used in preparing meat, poultry, and game before cooking, and the ones used with fish, vegetables, and mushrooms.

-Word marinade (from French “marinade” – i.e. “putting into salt water”) started being used as general name for a product made out of mushrooms, vegetables, fruits etc marinated by the mix of vinegar, salt and sugar with addition of spices.
+Word marinade (from French “marinade” – i.e. “putting into salt water”) started being used as the general name for a product made out of mushrooms, vegetables, fruits etc marinated by the mix of vinegar, salt and sugar with an addition of spices.
 The mix itself is also being named “marinade”.”